openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 ### Non-Goals

 In-payload/CVO-managed operators are not included in this proposal, they are pre-provisioned for TAT enabled clusters (at least for HyperShift)

 Bring Your Own Credentials (BYOC) where an operator can manage and distribute credentials to its operands are out of scope.

+Sharing a set of credentials between all operands to aid multi-tenancy.

 ## Proposal